How Long Will A Bad Starter Last

 6. Incorrect installation:

-If the starter is not installed correctly, it can lead to problems such as misalignment, causing the starter to wear out prematurely.
+If the starter is not installed correctly, it can lead to problems and premature wear.

 7. Heavy loads: